You can schedule imports and updates to your Shopify store using Matrixify: Bulk Import Export Update app.

 - Schedule import with repeating.

-- Many ways to Update prices:
+- Different ways to Update prices.

-1. Prepare import files
+2. Prepare Import files

-Create the second file with the same products and variants, but different prices – for the weekend.
+Then create the second file with the same products and variants, but different prices – for the weekend.
 Save the file with the different name “weekend prices.xlsx”:

-2. Schedule import with repeating
+3. Schedule import with repeating

 There is a checkbox “Schedule import at” – switch it on and set the first date and time when import should be processed.